 I want any coach I work with to have a set point of view about what I’m trying to do and a proven, practiced and repeatable process.
 That’s not to say that you’re looking for cookie cutter solutions, but you need a coach that can spot patterns and mold experience to your unique situation in a way that they can repeat.
 It’s the only way to truly measure progress and it’s the best way to create momentum.

 When hiring a coach ask about their process.
-Even a brilliant coach can’t stay on track inside of your progress without a repeatable process and sharable language.
+Even a brilliant coach can’t stay on track inside of your progress without a repeatable process and shareable language.

 3) Behavior change